-- BCPC owns six 4-seat Cessna 182P tow/utility aircraft and twelve 2-33 Schweitzer Gliders.
+- BCPC owns six 4-seat Cessna 182P tow/utility aircraft and thirteen 2-33 Schweitzer Gliders.
 In addition to providing the aircraft, the BCPC is also responsible for specific maintenance, engine overhauls and aircraft insurance.

 - For the past several years, our glider flying program has received generous financial assistance from the British Columbia Gaming Commission by way of its “Direct Access Grant Program”.